 Includes: Notification Letter for Parents or Guardians, Pest Control Information Sheet, and Notice of Pesticide Application

-Letter of explanation, copy of the legislation (Acts 35 and 36), Sample Pest Control Information Sheet, Sample Notice of Pesticide Application, and Sample Notification Letter for Parents
+Includes: Letter of explanation, Copy of the legislation (Acts 35 and 36), Sample Pest Control Information Sheet, Sample Notice of Pesticide Application, and Sample Notification Letter for Parents.

 An IPM reminder to post around school grounds, created by the PA IPM Program.